resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 But your terminal program can also be used to connect to another computer.

-So Anna's hope comes in the form of this application: She can run it on her local machine, and connect to the remote RStudio server.
+So Anna's hope comes in the form of the terminal application: She can run it on her local machine, and connect to her remote RStudio server.

 **Exercise 2**